 Goal and Action # Identified Need(s) How the Action(s) are Designed to Address Need(s) Metric(s) to Monitor Effectiveness instruction through vocabulary and language development to support literacy skills and language acquisition.
 We expect that these actions, which are designed to address our EL and LTEL students' needs, will be effective at increasing our students' performance on the ELPAC and improving their reclassification rate.
 This action is provided on a limited basis.
 1.8 Action: Professional Development to Support English Learners and LTELs Need: According to the CA Dashboard, our English Learner student group was in the yellow on the English Learners Performance Indicator (ELPI).
 We also examined our reclassification rate trend and did a needs assessment on our LTELs.
-Parent and teacher feedback indicated that they support the importance of professional development to support English learners and LTELs.
-Scope: Limited to Unduplicated Student Group(s) To address student's learning needs, we will have a variety of professional development opportunities to support EL and LTEL students, including adding EL training to ensure that English Learners have quality instruction in their program.
+Parent and teacher feedback indicated that To address student's learning needs, we will have a variety of professional development opportunities to support EL and LTEL students, including adding EL training to ensure that English Learners have quality instruction in their program.
 To address this need, we will provide professional development opportunities for teachers to enhance their skills in addressing diverse learning needs.
 This may involve workshops, seminars, or collaborative learning communities focused on effective instructional practices.
-Our English learners will be served by trained EL Paraprofessionals or other trained bilingual support personnel.
+Our English learners will be served by trained EL Paraprofessionals or other trained bilingual We will monitor progress on this action as it's designed to meet the needs most associated with English learner students.
+Using real-time tracking, student language proficiency and academic progress will be monitored, and we expect that the CA Dashboard ELPI, as well as the reclassification rate, will increase. they support the importance of professional development to support English learners and LTELs. support personnel.
 This includes, but is not limited to EL tutors, ELD Leads, support staff, ELD Small Group Instruction, and supplementary materials for the ELD program as needed.
-Trainings could include, but are not limited to developing an EL Tool Kit, implementing effective EL strategies using SIOP (Sheltered Instruction Observational Protocol), and scaffolding strategies such as modeling, building schema, contextualization, and others.
-Additionally, workshops, conferences, and professional learning communities provide proficiency and academic progress will be monitored, and we expect that the CA Dashboard ELPI, as well as the reclassification rate, will increase.
-We will also consider input
+Trainings could include, but are not limited to developing an EL Tool Kit, implementing effective EL strategies We will also consider input Scope: Limited to Unduplicated Student Group(s) using SIOP (Sheltered Instruction Observational Protocol), and scaffolding strategies such as modeling, building schema, contextualization, and others.
+Additionally, workshops, conferences, and professional learning communities provide

-Goal and Action # Identified Need(s) How the Action(s) are Designed to Address Need(s) Metric(s) to Monitor Effectiveness information that will build the capacity of faculty and staff to increase student performance.
+Goal and Identified Need(s) How the Action(s) are Designed to Address Metric(s) to Monitor Action # Need(s) Effectiveness information that will build the capacity of faculty and staff to increase student performance.
 Professional development happens throughout the year at least three times on various topics.
 There is follow-up with staff who are trained using the professional learning community's model.
 There are opportunities for staff to engage in their effectiveness with each other and share best practices.
 We expect that our English Learners, including long-term English Learners' (LTEL), ELPAC scores, ELPI, as well as the reclassification rate, will increase as a result of the personalized academic support and attention they will receive from qualified personnel.
 This action is provided on a limited basis.